enactjs/cli/docs/vite-migration.md

   copied/served); **locale filtering** `-l en-US,ko-KR` trims 70 MB → 19 MB
   (6,755 → 1,988 files, correct locales); **webOS meta** `appinfo.json` + icons
   emitted/served; **ESLint** lints the sources (clean) and enforces rules.
-- **Real-browser render** verified on `qa-dropdown` (nested-`@enact` app): the app mounts and renders correctly (see runtime fixes below).
+- **Real-browser render** verified on several apps — `qa-dropdown` (nested `@enact`), the redux sample (webpack HMR API), and the aggregate `all-samples` (imports source from 15 sibling packages): each mounts and renders correctly (see runtime fixes R1–R8 below).
 Note: HTTP-200 / transform checks do **not** execute the page JS — always load a real browser.

-Eight config issues plus three runtime issues were found and fixed while validating.
-The runtime ones (only visible when the page actually executes in a browser) were:
+Eight config issues plus eight runtime issues were found and fixed while validating.
+The runtime ones (mostly only visible when the page actually executes in a real browser — HTTP-200/transform checks don't run the page JS) were:

 - **R1 — `global` is not defined.** Enact's `polyfills.js`/core-js reference the
   Node `global`, absent in the browser (webpack supplied it via